mdn/content/files/en-us/web/api/transformstream/index.md

 ---
 {{APIRef("Streams")}}

-The `TransformStream` interface of the [Streams API](/en-US/docs/Web/API/Streams_API) represents a set of transformable data.
+The `TransformStream` interface of the [Streams API](/en-US/docs/Web/API/Streams_API) represents a concrete implementation of the [pipe chain](/en-US/docs/Web/API/Streams_API/Concepts#pipe_chains) *transform stream* concept.

+It may be passed to the {{domxref("ReadableStream.pipeThrough()")}} method in order to transform a stream of data from one format into another.
+For example, it might be used to decode (or encode) video frames, decompress data, or convert the stream from XML to JSON.

+A transformation algorithm may be provided as an optional argument to the object constructor.
+If not supplied, data is not modified when piped through the stream.

 `TransformStream` is a {{glossary("Transferable objects","transferable object")}}.

 ## Constructor

 - {{domxref("TransformStream.TransformStream", "TransformStream()")}}
-  - : Creates and returns a transform stream object from the given handlers.
+  - : Creates and returns a transform stream object, optionally specifying a transformation object and queuing strategies for the streams.

 ## Properties